Join millions of Canadians who have already trusted Loans Canada

-So, you’ve decided to go ahead.
-Either you are relocating, or they are.
-The problem is, the house needs work in order to accommodate everyone.
-What are your building options?
+Whether you’ve decided to take your parents in or move in with them, you’ll need to renovate the house in order to accommodate everyone.
+So what are your building options?

-• Accessibility Renovation.
 If they require more care or less space, or you cannot afford to add on, you may be able to get away with renovating to make room for them.
 Maybe you only need to change the layout, combine rooms or make modifications that help with accessibility.
 Consider future health and mobility issues.
 Your parents might be walking now, but a walker or wheelchair, in the future, might require wider doors and hallways, as well as lower cupboards.
-Grab-bars, railings, and specialty bathtubs and accessories are also options to think about.
+Grab bars, railings, and specialty bathtubs and accessories are also options to think about.

 • Initial building plans and updated drawings